byronpendason/byronpendason.github.io/young_penda.md

 He awoke with Sunne's first rays, and saw that his camp had been completely trashed.
 He sighed in annoyance, but was glad that at least there was no death.
 He finished his journey back to town.
 The first person he saw in town said, "Quick, into the mead hall!
 It's not safe for you out in the open!"

 This confused Penda.
 It was mid-morning, and ettins were nocturnal creatures.
 They cowered in their dens during the day, for the daylight sky was the domain of the sky father Tīw, who would alert their most feared enemy Thunor of their presence.[^nocturnal]

-[^nocturnal]: Ettins being nocturnal is artistic license on my part, but explains why our primary example of an ettin from Old English sources (Grendel from the epic poem *Beowulf*) seems to only come out in the dark.

 Nonetheless, Penda complied with the townsman.
 When he entered the mead hall, he not only saw the thegn but also his brothers Coenwalh and Eowa.
 "What are you guys doing here?"
 Penda asked.